Dutta Samant: 1982 strike

 In late 1981, Samant was chosen by a large group of Mumbai mill workers to lead them in a precarious conflict between the Bombay Millowners Association and the unions, thus rejecting the INTUC-affiliated Rashtriya Mill Mazdoor Sangh which had represented the mill workers for decades.
 Samant was requested by mill workers to lead.
 He suggested that they wait for outcome of initial strike action.
 But workers were too agitated and wanted a massive strike.
 At the beginning of which an estimated 200,000–300,000 mill workers walked out, forcing the entire industry of the city to be shut down for over a year.
 Samant demanded that along with wage hikes, the government should scrap the Bombay Industrial Act, 1947 and de-recognize the RMMS as the only official union of the city industry.
 While fighting for greater pay and better conditions for workers, Samant and his allies also sought to capitalise and establish their power on the trade union scene in Mumbai.

 Although Samant had links with the Congress, Prime Minister Indira Gandhi considered him a serious political threat.
 Samant's control of the mill workers made Gandhi and other Congress leaders fear that his influence would spread to the port and dock workers and make him the most powerful union leader in India's commercial capital.
 Thus the government took a firm stance of rejecting Samant's demands, and refusing to budge despite the severe economic losses suffered by the city and the industry.

 As the strike progressed through the months, Samant's militancy in the face of government obstinacy led to the failure of any attempts at negotiation and resolution.
 Disunity, mainly due to Shiv-sena trying to break strike and dissatisfaction over the strike soon became apparent, and many textile millowners began moving their plants outside the city.
 After a prolonged and destabilising confrontation, the strike collapsed with Samant and his allies not having obtained any concessions.
-The closure of textile mills across the city left tens of thousands of mill workers unemployed, and in the succeeding years the most of the industry moved away from Mumbai, after decades of rising costs and union militancy.
+The closure of textile mills across the city left tens of thousands of mill workers unemployed, and in the succeeding years most of the industry moved away from Mumbai, after decades of rising costs and union militancy.
 Mill owners used this opportunity to grab the precious real estate.
 Although Samant remained popular with a large block of union activists, his clout and control over Mumbai trade unions disappeared.